 A compressed CSV folder is created to include all statistical objects produced by each run of the local reporting system, classified by date and centre id.
 This operation completes step 1) of the local engine.

-Step 2 involves data transmission.
+Step 2) involves data transmission.

-A dedicated communication software has been developed to securely transmit the CSV folder including statistical objects between the local and the Central BIRO system, as described in paragraph 3.2.3.
+Specialized communication software has been developed to securely transmit the CSV folder including statistical objects from the local to the Central BIRO system.